Martin Woods

 Woods career started at Leeds United and during his time there had a spell on loan at Hartlepool United.
 He then moved on to Sunderland, Rotherham United and Doncaster Rovers, and also spent time on loan at Yeovil Town.
 Following a short spell at Barnsley, Woods signed for Ross County in October 2014.
 He had two spells with County, interrupted by a year at Shrewsbury Town.
 Woods signed for Partick Thistle in October 2017, then joined Dundee in November 2018.
 After a brief hiatus, Woods played with Halifax Town for two seasons.
+He then played for Brackley Town for a season before joining Boston United where he had two eventful season, winning a promotion play-off and serving as the club's interim manager before abruptly departing.

 Football career

 Leeds United

 Woods started his career at the Leeds United academy, where he was capped by Scotland Youth.
 He made just one substitute appearance for the first team.
 In September 2004, he went on loan to Hartlepool United, making his professional debut in a 3–2 defeat away at Oldham Athletic on 11 September 2004.
 In October 2004, his loan was extended for a second month.